 The meeting was to discuss how they could introduce a temporary Power supply to the whole hospital during a mains HV shut down.

-Providing an alternative power supply to any building can present many issues and obstacles, however supplying power to a complete hospital site is a huge responsibility and takes many months of planning, but one John F Hunt Power were confident we could do so.
+Providing an alternative power supply to any building can present many issues and obstacles, however supplying power to a complete hospital site is a huge responsibility and takes many months of planning, but John F Hunt Power was confident we could do so.

 The other wards were to be started manually by the hospital team during the shutdown.
 John F Hunt would install, project manage and de-install the generators during the shut-down.